 Warranties vary by product line and are competitive for the markets in which the Company operates.
-Warranties generally extend for a period of one to two years from the date of sale or installation.
-Provisions for warranty are determined primarily based on historical warranty cost as a percentage of sales or a fixed amount per unit sold based on failure rates, adjusted for specific problems that may arise.
+Warranties are largely offered to provide assurance that the product will function as intended and generally extend for a period of one to two years from the date of sale or installation.
+Provisions for warranty expense are estimated at the time of sale based on historical experience and adjusted quarterly for any known issues that may arise.
 Product warranty expense is less than one percent of sales.